The Principle of Buddha Dharma

 The Eightfold Path is the classic subject to observe the Buddha Dharma.

-Furthermore, the Buddhist practitioner, which is known as Boddhisattva who acts the compassion, is encouraged to practice following subjects known for the Six Paramitas
+Furthermore, the Buddhist practitioner, known as Boddhisattva who acts the compassion, is encouraged to practice the following subjects known as the Six Paramitas

 "SIX PARAMITAS"